 Simply put, MechSE students are leaders in innovation.
 They set records in international student competitions.
 Their senior design projects are immediately implemented by sponsoring companies.
 They win campus-wide innovation contests, and they start successful businesses—often before graduation!
 The innovation-rich environment of the new MEB will equip our students for even greater success.
-This facility’s 3,000-square-foot Senior Design Project Studio and 6,000-square-foot Innovation and Design Commons—a 24/7 “maker space”—will inspire creativity and foster teamwork, opening up a world of possibilities and new ideas.
-Our students will work, interact, learn, play, and grow in an environment optimized for true innovation.
+This facility’s 1,500-sq-ft Senior Capstone Design Suite and nearly 4,000-sq-ft Innovation Studio—a 24/7 “makerspace”—will include metal-working and wood-working machines, 3D printers, and much more.

 “The new Innovation and Design Commons will offer MechSE students opportunities for communication and exchange of ideas.
 We’ll learn the importance of teamwork as we collectively labor to meet both project deadlines and standards.
 Personally, I have gained practical experience in the present Innovation Studio, which I am certain will be beneficial towards becoming a control engineer.”